10 College Degrees For People with Green Thumbs

 They gain experience outside the classroom, whether in the lab, greenhouses, or the field.
 Our students are more competitive for graduate programs and jobs because of these applied skills.

-The BS in Plant and Environment Sciences coursework is a multidisciplinary science-based degree with high academic expectations easily adaptable to student interests and needs.
-Students can also choose a more specialized study area from their three concentrations in:
+The BS in Plant and Environment Sciences coursework is a multidisciplinary science-based degree with high academic expectations and is easily adaptable to student interests and needs.
+Students can also choose a more specialized study area from their three concentrations:

 University of Florida